williaz/RmNotes/Bullets.md

 - Banks, via structured investment vehicles (SIVs), used commercial paper and repurchase agreements (repos) to roll over short-term financing for investing in long-term assets.
 The banks’ mismatches in asset-liability maturities exposed the banks to funding liquidity risk.

+### LO 8.1
+- The main trigger of the financial crisis was the prospect of losses on subprime mortgages.
+In the first half of 2007, housing prices in the United States started to decline, causing several subprime mortgage lenders to file for bankruptcy and subsequently fail.
+These losses became amplified as they had a ripple effect that spread to the main vulnerabilities of the crisis, asset-backed commercial paper (ABCP) and repurchase agreements.
+### LO 8.2
+- When housing prices declined and homeowners defaulted on their mortgage loans, it reduced the value and prices of ABCP.
+These declining prices resulted in bank runs on shadow banks and money market mutual funds (MMFs) and signaled the start of a liquidity crisis.
+- The liquidity crisis continued to spread into repo agreements with the average haircut going from near zero at the beginning of 2007 to 25% by September of 2008 (Lehman Brothers bankruptcy).
+### LO 8.3
+- The Lehman Brothers bankruptcy filing in September 2008 is considered the tipping point in the financial crisis.
+It eroded confidence and caused a run on MMFs.
+This lack of confidence spread across markets and countries, amplifying losses in the subprime mortgage market.
+### LO 8.4
+- The recent financial crisis was not unique compared to previous banking crises.
+It followed a similar pattern of increased public and private debt, increased credit supply, and increased housing prices preceding and leading to the crises.
+### LO 8.5
+- The two main panic periods of the financial crisis were August 2007 and September 2008 through October 2008.
+The first panic period in August 2007 occurred when there were runs on ABCP.
+The start of the second panic period was September 2008 when Lehman Brothers filed for bankruptcy.
+- Lehman’s failure caused a run on a particular MMF called Reserve Primary, which contained commercial paper issued by Lehman.
+The run on Reserve Primary spread to other MMFs, which started a contagion effect that spread to other assets that were falling in price in tandem with rising haircuts.

+### LO 8.6
+- The International Monetary Fund (IMF) studied 13 developed countries and their responses to the financial crisis.
+This resulted in 153 separate policy actions that were divided into 5 subgroups consisting of interest rate change, liquidity support, recapitalization, liability guarantees, and asset purchases.
+- To measure the impact of interest rate cuts, the IMF used the economic stress index (ESI) and the financial stress index (FSI,).
+Liquidity support was measured using interbank spreads and the FSI.
+Recapitalization, liability guarantees, and asset purchases were measured using the FSI and an index of credit default swaps (CDSs) on banks.
+- The evidence suggests that the most effective measures taken were the liquidity support stabilizing the interbank markets before the Lehman failure and recapitalization (capital injections), which was considered the most effective tool after the Lehman failure.
+### LO 8.7
+- Studies done on the effects of the global financial crisis on corporations and consumers pointed out that as the global recession strengthened, the demand for credit decreased.

+### LO 9.1
+- Risk management involves assessing, communicating, monitoring, and managing risks.
+- A large loss does not necessarily mean that risk management has failed.
+Losses are the result of risk taking, which is required for value creation.
+### LO 9.2
+- Risk management can fail if the firm does not do the following: measure risks correctly, recognize some risk, communicate risks to top management, monitor and manage risks, and use appropriate metrics.
+### LO 9.3
+- Mismeasurement can occur when management does not understand the distribution of returns of a single position or the relationships of the distributions among positions and how the distributions and correlations can change over time.
+Mismeasurement can also occur when managers must use subjective probabilities for rare and extreme events.
+The subjective probabilities can be biased from firm politics.
+- Failing to take known and unknown risks into account can take three forms: (1) ignore a risk that is known, (2) failure to incorporate a risk into risk models, and (3) not finding all risks.
+All three of these are variations of the same concept and can have similar results (e.g., failure to measure overall risk or expanding operations to areas where risk is not being properly measured).
+- Senior managers must understand the results of risk management in order for it to be meaningful.
+Unless senior managers have the correct information to make decisions, risk management is pointless.
+- Risk managers must recognize how risk characteristics change over time.
+Many securities have complex relationships with market variables.
+Having an adequate incentive structure and firm-wide culture can help with the risk monitoring and managing process.
+### LO 9.4
+- Risk metrics such as VaR are usually too narrow in scope.
+For example, VaR usually assumes independent losses across periods of time.
+Risk metrics generally fail to capture the effect of a firm’s actions on the overall market and behavior patterns such as predatory trading.

+### LO 10.1
+There are three major steps in deriving the CAPM:
+- 1. Recognize that since investors are only compensated for bearing systematic risk, beta is the appropriate measure of risk.
+- 2. By knowing that portfolio expected return is a weighted average of individual expected returns and portfolio beta is a weighted average of the individual betas, we can show that portfolio return is a linear function of portfolio beta.
+Since arbitrage prevents mispricing of assets relative to systematic risk (beta), an individual asset’s expected return is a linear function of its beta.
+- 3. Use the risk-free asset and the market portfolio, which are two points on the security market line, to solve for the intercept and slope of the CAPM.
+The equation for CAPM
+is:
+E(Ri) = R F + [E(RM) - R F]f3i
+### LO 10.2
+- The capital asset pricing model (CAPM), derived by Sharpe, Lintner, and Mossin, expresses the expected return for an asset as a function of the asset’s level of systematic risk (measured by beta), the risk-free rate, and the market risk premium (the expected return of the market minus the risk-free rate).
+- There are several assumptions underlying the CAPM.
+  - Investors face no transaction costs.
+  - Assets are infinitely divisible.
+  - There are no taxes.
+  - Investors are price takers whose individual buy and sell decisions have no effect on asset prices.
+  - Investors’ utility functions are based solely on expected portfolio return and risk.
+  - Unlimited short-selling is allowed.
+  - Investors are only concerned about returns and risk over a single period, and the single period is the same for all investors.
+  - All investors have the same forecasts of expected returns, variances, and covariances.
+  - All assets are marketable.
+### LO 10.3
+- The capital market line (CML) expresses the expected return of a portfolio as a linear function of its standard deviation, the market portfolio’s return and standard deviation, and the risk-free rate.

+### LO 10.4
+- The expected return for an asset can be computed using the CAPM given the risk-free rate, the market risk premium, and an asset’s systematic risk.
+### LO 10.5
+- Beta can be calculated using the following equation: Beta is Cov divided by market variance
+- Portfolio beta is the weighted average of the asset betas in a portfolio.

+### LO 11.1
+Three commonly used risk/return measures are:
+- Treynor measure of a portfolio is (E(Rp) - Rfree)/BETAp
+- Sharpe measure of a portfolio =  (E(Rp) - Rfree)/DEVp
+- Jensen measure of a portfolio = alpla = E(Rp) - \[Rfree + \[E(Rm) - Rf]BETAp]
+- The three risk measures above give different perspectives and may give different rankings for portfolios.
+A portfolio with low diversification may have a higher Treynor measure, a higher alpha, but a lower Sharpe measure than another portfolio.
+- Alpha can be modified by the use of other reference portfolios.
+### LO 11.2
+- Tracking error and the information ratio build upon Jensen’s alpha.
+Tracking error is the standard deviation of alpha over time.
+The information ratio is the average alpha over time divided by the tracking error.
+- The Sortino ratio should be used when there is more focus on the likelihood of loss:
+Sortino ratio = \[E(Rp) - Rmin ] / MSDmin^1/2
+- The MSDmin is a semi-variance that only measures the variability of the portfolio’s return observations below Rmin